 How to identify water hyacinth

-- Free-floating plant with clusters of waxy leaves.
+- Water hyacinth (Eichornia crassipes) is a free-floating plant with clusters of waxy leaves.

 - Broad, rounded leaves with inflated bases form free-floating rosettes.